Ibnuxair/alx-files_manager/README.md

 ## Challenges in Development and Future Features

 Developing this project was quite interesting and an incredible learning experience.
 It had some interesting challenges concerning the use of several different technologies.
-On of its toughest parts had to do with the correct codification of images in order to allowing for a correct transmission of data through the HTTP protocol.
+One of its toughest parts had to do with the correct codification of images in order to allowing for a correct transmission of data through the HTTP protocol.

 In regards to future features, it would be interesting to change the authentication system.
 Right now, the application keeps track of user's session by saving the authentication token in Redis, but a system such as JWT would be more appropriate for having a RESTful API, and decoupling its operations completely from the client.